-This corpus was used as the evaluation set for the Second Speech in Noisy Environments Evaluation (SPINE2).
-SPINE2 provides a continuing forum for assessing the state of the art and practice in speech recognition technology for noisy military environments and for exchanging information on innovative speech recognition technology in the context of fully implemented systems that perform realistic tasks.
-The evaluation will provide researchers, potential sponsors, and customers with a quantitative means to appreciate the strengths and weaknesses of the technologies, and the results reported on will invite customer interest in the potential utility of the technologies.
-More information on this evaluation is available here.
+Speech in Noisy Environments (SPINE2) Part 3 Transcripts was used as the evaluation set for the Second Speech in Noisy Environments Evaluation (SPINE2).
+SPINE2 provided a continuing forum for assessing the state of the art and practice in speech recognition technology for noisy military environments and for exchanging information on innovative speech recognition technology in the context of fully implemented systems that perform realistic tasks.
+The evaluation provided researchers, potential sponsors, and customers with a quantitative means to appreciate the strengths and weaknesses of the technologies.

 This work was sponsored in part by National Science Foundation Grant No. IIS-9982201.

-This publication contains the Speech in Noisy Environments 2 (SPINE2) Evaluation Transcripts, created for the Department of Defense (DoD) Digital Voice Processing Consortium (DDVPC) by Arcon Corp., and produced by the Linguistic Data Consortium (LDC) as catalog number LDC2001T09 with ISBN 1-58563-211-2.
+This publication contains the Speech in Noisy Environments 2 (SPINE2) Evaluation Transcripts, created for the Department of Defense (DoD) Digital Voice Processing Consortium (DDVPC) by Arcon Corp.
 For an example transcript, please click here.
-The audio for this publication is available as Speech in Noisy Environments (SPINE2) Training Audio LDC2001S08, ISBN 1-58563-210-4.
-These corpora support the 2001 Speech in Noisy Environments evaluation.
+The audio for this publication is available as Speech in Noisy Environments (SPINE2) Training Audio LDC2001S08.
+These corpora supported the 2001 Speech in Noisy Environments evaluation.

 The evaluation data comprises 16 talker pairs (32 speakers total) with four conversations (sessions) per talker pair (64 conversations total).